Kansas lawmakers likely to pass bill on transgender athletes

 The state Senate approved the bill on transgender athletes last month.
 The House never had a committee hearing on the measure, and LGBTQ-rights advocates worked behind the scenes to prevent it from advancing.
 But it was like a carnival game of whack-a-mole because conservative lawmakers and groups always found a way to get the measure moving again.

+On Thursday, Republican negotiators for the state House and Senate on education issues stripped an unrelated bill of its contents, dropped in the proposed ban and sent the measure to both chambers for an up-or-down vote.

-Gov. Laura Kelly, a supporter of LGBTQ rights, has sent strong signals that she would veto the bill, calling it “regressive” and suggesting it would hurt the state’s efforts to recruit businesses.
+Kelly, a supporter of LGBTQ rights, has called the measure “regressive” and suggested it would hurt the state’s efforts to recruit businesses.

 Also, the American Civil Liberties Union has promised to file a lawsuit if GOP legislators override a veto.
 Idaho’s law is on hold because of a federal lawsuit.